A daughter of the '60s feminist revolution asked,

 The story…

-When a single female New York fashion designer confronts the pressure to have it all as a woman in the twenty-first century, she asks herself: "Why have a wedding when I could have my own band?"
+When a single New York fashion designer on the brink of thirty rejects the "have it all" hustle, she asks herself: "Why have a wedding when I could have my own band?"

-Having only ever sung in a middle school musical, Petra creates an amateur Japanese-themed ’60s garage band inspired by her time in Tokyo, and joins the New York music scene of the early 2000s.
+With zero music experience—Petra creates an amateur Japanese-themed ’60s garage band and joins the New York music scene of the early 2000s.
 It’s all fun and fantasy until she stumbles into accidental fame.
 Inconceivably, her band, Gaijin a Go-Go, lands a record deal with Sony Japan, making history as the only “nobodies” from America ever to score a deal with this major label.

-When her high-octane life crashes, Petra loses it all: her band, her fiancé, her fashion job—everything she’s built in order to not end up alone.
-Starting over at forty is her worst nightmare, and yet it imbues her with a new perspective.
-For all its bad PR, she actually likes spinsterhood!
-The freedom to heal herself, grow whole untethered, and find her own uniquely empowered path is, in the end, her happily ever after.
+When her high-octane life crashes, Petra loses it all: her band, her fiancé, and her job—Starting over at forty is her worst nightmare, but it's also what deeply tests her resilience.
+In the end, Petra flips the script.
+It’s not about what she lost; it’s about what she’s found: The freedom to heal herself, grow whole, buy land and find her own uniquely empowered path—happily-ever-after—on her terms.

 The message…

-Petra cleverly dances around the era’s backlash of sexism and discrimination.
-Xmas Cake, the Book tackles these heavy issues with glitter, a wink, and a groovy soundtrack.
-It readily challenges a world still designed to limit a woman's autonomy.
 This is the story of a female protagonist who’s followed her dreams and found success, yet her life still ends up, according to many, a cautionary tale.
-Xmas Cake, the Book delivers an updated twist for womankind—self-fulfillment, self-care through real estate, and finally, an exuberant catharsis.
+Xmas Cake, the Book delivers a bold, unapologetic alternative for women hitting midlife and making daring pivots—showing that self-fulfillment and reinvention are not just possible, but necessary.
+So is self-care. owning real estate, and finally, an exuberant catharsis.

 About the audience.

-Xmas Cake, the Book is a "coming of middle age" story that speaks loudest to single women over thirty, and to parents of Millennial and Gen Z daughters.
-But it's also for anyone who’s ever felt the pressure of an expiration date in America.
+Xmas Cake, the Book is a "coming of middle age" story for single women over thirty, Millennials, and parents of Gen Z daughters—and anyone who's ever felt the pressure of an expiration date in America.

-Fans of Sex and the City and And Just Like That will love Petra, a protagonist who speaks fluent fashion as her rock ’n’ roll story unfolds at the height of Y2K.
-Viewers of HBO’s Tokyo Vice will appreciate her look back to ’90s Japan.
+Fans of Sex and the City and And Just Like That will love Petra, a sharp, fashion-savvy protagonist whose rock ’n’ roll story plays out against the wild, unforgettable backdrop of Y2K.
+Tokyo Vice enthusiasts will love her deep dive into the allure of '90s Japan, where fashion, rebellion, and self-discovery collide.

 contact: petra - at - xmascakebook.com